laymonage/slides-student-maintainer/slides.md

 <!--
 Those were some of the programs we can take part in, to bring new contributors to our community.

-But apart from that, there are things that we can do to keep Django alive.
+And there are things we can do –as a community– to keep Django alive.
 -->

 ---